Jonathan (Jon) Chavez

 Krista Vandetty is the Manager of Operations at 4th-Dimension Leaders.
 Krista has supported 4th-Dimension Leaders in the launch of their Equity Practitioner Program, growing the Lead For Delaware program, and running the day-to-day operations.
 In addition, Krista taught elementary students in Madrid, Spain and has worked on community development and research in the environmental nonprofit space.
 Krista holds a BA in International Studies with a concentration in Sustainable Development from Susquehanna University.

-Angela Harvey-Bowen is the founder and executive director of 4th-Dimension Leaders, an organization dedicated to disrupting discrepancies in opportunity.
+Angela Perry is the founder and executive director of 4th-Dimension Leaders, an organization dedicated to disrupting discrepancies in opportunity.

 Angela began her career in education as a middle school math teacher.
 After seven years in the classroom and five years serving in school- and systems-level leadership roles, she spent six years working in national education non-profits, cultivating partnerships, managing development efforts in new markets and leading program design.
 A proud alumna of Pahara-Aspen’s Next-Gen leadership program, Angela has more than 15 years of teaching and leadership experience, is a widely recognized adult learning facilitator, panel moderator and entrepreneurial program designer through her founding work at ENCORE Facilitation Partners.